thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Software_Requirements_Specification.md

 ### 1.4 Scope

 - Create dataframes by importing datasets.
-Adding and removing rows and columns on the dataset.
+Adding and removing rows/columns in a dataset.
-- Overwriting data inside the dataset.
+- Changing data inside a dataset.
-- Preprocessing functionality for cleaning and standardizing the dataframe for the goal of making it fit to be used in a machine learning model.
+- Preprocessing functionality for cleaning and standardising the dataframe for the goal of making it fit to be used in a machine learning model.
 - Create data visualisations like bar graphs, histograms.